 Application involves submitting necessary documents to the local Voivodship Office, including proof of identity, purpose of stay, health insurance, and sufficient funds.

-Documents required for a Poland student visa include:
+Documents required for a student visa to Poland include:

-Confirm consulate-specific requirements on their website.
-You must have completed secondary education and hold a valid Leaving Certificate or European Baccalaureate to apply for undergraduate studies.
+Confirm any consulate-specific requirements on their website.
+You must have completed your secondary education and hold a valid Leaving Certificate or European Baccalaureate to be able to apply for undergraduate studies.

 Check here our guide on the living and studying cost in Poland for international students.